Log on to HSBC Internet Banking

 No. By law, you must invest your MPF monies in the funds offered by the MPF scheme you participate in.

-According to sections 31IA and 31YAA of the Employment Ordinance, section 12A of the Mandatory Provident Fund Schemes Ordinance and the governing rules of the Scheme, your employer has the right to offset Severance or Long Service Payment from accrued benefits derived from both the employer's mandatory contributions and vested voluntary contributions made to the Scheme.
+According to sections 31IA and 31YAA of the Employment Ordinance, section 12A of the Mandatory Provident Fund Schemes Ordinance and the governing rules of the Scheme, your employer has the right to offset Long Service Payment or Severance Payment from accrued benefits derived from employer's contributions made to the Scheme.

 You do not need to apply for an MPF phone PIN.
 It is issued to you automatically after your enrolment, ie after you have submitted your application form.